mila-aia/whale-call-detection/README.md

 ## Usage
 ### Training
 To train a Long shot-term memory (LSTM) network, please check [LSTM](docs/lstm.md) for more details.
+Samples of labels for training can be found [here](https://drive.google.com/file/d/1nf9p9E32nu6WYc0nP5LrCHLbwOkxPBfC/view?usp=sharing).
+Please note that raw waveform data is not included and can be downloaded following instructions in [data.md](docs/data.md).

 ### Making predictions
 To make prediction using a trained model (available [here](https://drive.google.com/file/d/1nZSO-n1fA14krLMt8Qa-XATC5PJWeMQs/view?usp=sharing)):